 - The recruiter has been advised in advance of the number of students who have scheduled interviews and has planned his/her time accordingly.

 - The failure of a student to keep an interview creates a negative impression of the student and of Millikin University.

 - By scheduling an interview, you are reserving interview time which might have been given to another student.

-Because there will be unforeseen emergencies which may cause a student to miss an appointment, each student will be allowed to cancel interviews by contacting the Career Center 24 hours in advance.
-You may do so by phoning, if necessary, but you may not cancel an appointment through another student.
+Because there will be unforeseen emergencies which may cause a student to miss an appointment, each student will be allowed to cancel interviews by contacting the Center for Academic & Professional Performance 24 hours in advance by phone.
+You may not cancel an appointment through another student.

 A student who signs up for an interview and then fails to keep the interview appointment without canceling is recorded as a "no-show."
 Students who fail to appear for an interview will be denied any other on-campus interviewing privileges during the current semester.
-Students missing interviews will prepare a letter of apology for the employer and deliver it to the Career Center to be mailed to the employer.
+Students missing interviews will prepare a letter of apology for the employer and deliver it to the CAPP to be emailed to the employer.

 Let us help you develop and refine your interviewing skills.
 Mock interviews are a great way to prepare for this critical aspect of your job search.
-Call the office or stop by Shilling 103 to schedule your one-hour mock interview with a professional staff member.
+Call the office or stop by University Commons 312 to schedule your one-hour mock interview with a professional staff member.